Sarah Perkins-Kirkpatrick - climate scientist with a strange fascination for extreme events

 • Associate Editor of Atmospheric Research, 2016-2017

-• Member of Scientific Reports editorial board 2018-present
+• Member of Scientific Reports editorial board 2018-2020

 Powered by Create your own unique website with customizable templates.